-- Testimonials from dozens of past clients
+Testimonials from dozens of past clients

 	The most important thing for you to do right now is take the right steps to defend yourself.
 The longer you wait, the more difficult it could be to resist the charges and dismantle the work of the prosecution.

-Contact a Camp Pendleton criminal defense attorney from jD LAW as soon as you can!
+	Contact a Camp Pendleton criminal defense attorney from jD Law Criminal Defense Attorneys as soon as you can!

 	Don’t Waste Any Time!